DS-Meena/Learn-LLD-HLD/HLD/Scale_from_0_to_million_users/README.md

 By using message queues, you can create more resilient, scalable, and decoupled systems! 🚀💪

 ### Pros 🦾
-- Improved system reliability and fault tolerance
+- Improved system reliability (because queue provides retry capability) and fault tolerance
-- Better handling of traffic spikes
+- Better handling of traffic spikes 🚦 (Asynchronous - large jobs can be done later)
 - Decoupling of system components

 ### Cons 🚧